Our Approach to Governance

 Independence of Directors

 We define independence as the absence of relationships that could compromise the ability of a director to exercise judgment with a view to making an objective assessment of management and assessing the merits of management initiatives.
 We appoint an independent Chair of the Board, or if the Chair is not independent, an independent Lead Director.
-Our independence statement is publicly available via our Board Operating Guidelines, which are published on our corporate website.
-102-23
+Our independence statement is publicly available via our Board Operating Guidelines, on our corporate website.
+102-25

 Board Structure